• Skip to primary navigation

 The Benefits Of Yarrow Tea

-Since ancient times yarrow has been long been used traditionally as a medicinal herb with beneficial properties.
+Since ancient times yarrow has been used traditionally as a medicinal herb with beneficial properties.

 For a more in-depth review of yarrow’s phytochemistry and medicinal properties, have a look at this article from the National Library Of Medicine and PubMed Central: A review on phytochemistry and medicinal properties of the genus Achillea.